 Remote File Inclusion (RFI) is a code injection attack through which an attacker put a link into an URL of a website that guides the website to install a malicious file.
 The word ‘remote’ in the name itself reveals that the website has sourced the file from another website.
 RFI is quite similar to LFI and is often underestimated by security professionals as both cyberattacks are elementary attacks.

 Authentication bypass in a website hacking is a cyber-attack through which an attacker performs various criminal operations by bypassing the device authentication mechanism.
 In simple words, authentication bypass is the weakest point where attackers gain access to the application and get users’ confidential data.
-This type of cyberattack is possible when the user doesn’t provide much attention to the security of the application, like not resetting the default password, failing to secure servers and data, having a file that lacks authentication, etc.
+This type of cyberattack can occur when the user doesn't pay full attention to the security of the application, such as failing to reset the default password, securing servers and data properly, or having an unauthenticated file.